bactensor/collateral-contracts/README.md

 - **Publishes the contract address** as a **knowledge commitment** on-chain, enabling miners and other tools to discover and verify it.

 #### **Then continue with steps 4–8 from the recommended setup above**
-Namely
+Namely:
 4. Transfer H160 Key to Validator Node
 5. Backup H160 Key
 6. Validator Code Uses the Contract
 7. Maintain Sufficient TAO for Gas
 8. Manual Reclaim Denials (Optional)

 </details>